You Can Exercise and

 used to work with the husband of a lady who worked for Chuck Norris, the

-martial arts expert and star of "Walker, Texas Ranger", and she told me
+martial arts expert and star of "Walker, Texas Ranger".
+My friend told me

 that Chuck Norris not only was a spokesman for Total Gym, but